 “Having supported more than 20,000 deals it was clear to us that businesses being ready for their most important event, after the event, was the wrong way”, said Sam Riley, CEO, Ansarada.
 “The right way was a platform that allowed advisors and businesses to secure, prepare, and share massive volumes of material information with AI-powered automation and insights.
 This will alter the economics and efficiency of deal making, diligence and integration forever.
 The majority of deals fail due to poor diligence practices at huge cost to advisors and businesses – we provide the opportunity to end that today.”

 With more than 10,000 pages of information loaded into Ansarada’s material event spaces daily, automation and AI can derive insights benefiting any company by providing simple, scalable, secure practices for managing a business’s most material events.

 Rather than scramble to pull together material information like contracts, shareholders agreements, and financial statements when a transaction opportunity presents itself, MIP provides businesses with a single platform to curate and optimise critical documentation, collaborate with advisors, and benchmark their readiness score for a deal before kicking off the transaction.

 Until now, advisors – who execute material transactions between businesses – have had to make recommendations to clients based on partial oversight of material information, informal verbal briefings with clients, and intuition.
 MIP revolutionises client readiness and due diligence by allowing advisors to benchmark, track, and improve their client’s business before a transaction commences.

 How the Material Information Platform works:

 The launch of the Material Information Platform follows a raft of innovations from Ansarada over the past six months.
-These include the world’s first voice powered digital deal assistant, AIDA and AI-powered reporting that predicts deal outcomes.
+These include the world’s first AI deal assistant, AIDA and AI-powered reporting that predicts deal outcomes.